Pathway Tools Introductory Tutorial:

 Topics and scheduling are subject to change.

 Each day's tutorial will last from 9:00 AM to 5:30 PM.
+Registration and security check-in will start at 8:30AM.
 Each day will combine lectures with lab sessions in which students apply the software to a PGDB.
 No programming experience is required but a familiarity with basic UNIX commands is recommended.

 Four example PGDBs are: